Lean Body Mass Calculator Using Boer Formula

 4. Exercise Regularly: Include two to three days of strength training and weight lifting each week.
 Aim for a mix of isotonic and isometric exercises in your fitness regimen to increase lean muscle.

-Hitting the gym is not enough, look at what you are eating before you measure your progress.
+Hitting the gym is not enough if you are wondering how to get lean and gain muscles.
+You also need to look at what you are eating before you measure your progress.
 Your diet plays a crucial part in determining your muscle gains.

 Foods To Avoid When Trying To Gain Muscles